TradeMaster-NTU/TradeMaster/README.md

 ***
 TradeMaster is a first-of-its kind, best-in-class __open-source platform__ for __quantitative trading (QT)__ empowered by __reinforcement learning (RL)__, which covers the __full pipeline__ for the design, implementation, evaluation and deployment of RL-based algorithms.

-It covers the full pipeline for the design, implementation, evaluation and deployment of RL-based trading methods.
-It contains: 1) a toolkit for efficient data collection, preprocessing and analysis; 2) a high-fidelity data-driven market simulator for mainstream QT tasks (e.g., portfolio management and algorithmic trading); 3) standard implementations of over 10 novel FinRL methods; 4) a systematic evaluation benchmark called PRUDEX-Compass.

 ## Outline

 - [TradeMaster: An RL Platform for Trading](#trademaster-an-rl-platform-for-trading)